mayuras7685/XRP-Forms/README.md

 ### Checkout page

-Before we begin you need to setup the Google Sheets API and save the credentials somewhere safe
+Before we begin you need to setup the Google Sheets API and save the credentials somewhere safe ([Tutorial on how to setup API here](https://youtu.be/PFJNJQCU_lo))

 ```sh
 https://github.com/mayuras7685/XRP-Forms.git